Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 • Restlessness and inability to sit still for too long without moving.

-• You can quickly lose things or forget what you entered a room to do.
+• Quickly lose things or forget what you entered a room to do.

 • You can procrastinate to the point that you miss important deadlines or meetings.